AdriBalla/GameOfLife/Readme.md

 # Game of Life

-PHP Projet to illustrate the John Conway's Game of Life.
+HTML and JS Projet to illustrate the John Conway's Game of Life.

 You can find more about this project here :  https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life